Metro Bank’s Magic Makers Off to an Impressive Start

 Metro Bank First Start-up Collaboration Programme – Phase 1 Update

-Metro Bank kicked off its first start-up accelerator programme developed with the innovation specialist L Marks in September with three start-up partners – Metro Bank Magic Makers – and the initial results look very promising.
+Metro Bank kicked off its first start-up accelerator programme developed with the corporate innovation specialist L Marks in September with three start-up partners – Metro Bank Magic Makers – and the initial results look very promising.
 Metro Bank is putting the Magic Makers through a rigorous test and trial programme to determine if any of the new technologies will be ultimately employed.
 The initial 10-week immersive Magic Makers’ programme has just hit the halfway mark with the three successful start-ups Surfly, Solidatus and PolyAI presenting their insights and initial results.

 Surfly‘s co-browsing technology is designed to curb customer frustrations by empowering customer resolution.
 The online system allows colleagues and customers to not only share screens (with all sensitive information masked), but also trade control back and forth to help pinpoint where the customer needs help resolving an issue.
 Video chat is also possible and colleagues can complete information on a customer’s behalf to speed up digital applications.